tupl-tufts/rdl/README.md

 * *Block formal arguments.* Similarly, RDL reports an error if a block is called with the wrong number of arguments even though Ruby does not signal an error in this case.

-* *Caching.* If `typecheck: true` is specified on a method, Ruby will type check the method every time it is called.
+* *Caching.* If `typecheck: :call` is specified on a method, Ruby will type check the method every time it is called.
 In the future, RDL will cache these checks.

 * *Unsupported Features.* There are several features of Ruby that are currently not handled by RDL.
 Here is a non-exhaustive list:
   * `super` is not supported.